bay73/puzzleduel/developers.md

 *  _Color_ - background color for the cell, color of the line for edges and connectors, color of a small circle for nodes.
 *  _Image_ - some picture which is shown at the element (for edges it is shown at the middle point of the edge).
 This is not supported for connectors.
 *  _Text_ - one or two symbols (letters so digits) which are shown at the element (for edges it is shown at the middle).
 This is not supported for connectors.
+*  _TextColor_ - color for the text.
+The default value is black and this may need replacement if cell color is dark.

 Puzzle type UI definition contains the next properties (all are optional)